 However, do note that whilst some food crops do not rely on bees or other pollinators to produce fruit, they may rely on them to produce further seeds.

-I am not able to go through the many varieties of specific fruit and vegetables that may also attract bees.
+I am not able to go through the many varieties of specific fruit and

 My aim is simply to show you

 that you can grow your own fruit and vegetables, and at the same time,